-If you are seeking higher unaudited certificate creation limits (e.g. greater 200,000 ESCs or 2,000,000 PRCs), we expect you to have demonstrated ongoing compliance over high volumes of certificates and over a sustained period.
+If you are seeking higher unaudited certificate creation limits (e.g. greater than 200,000 ESCs, 2,000,000 PRCs for RDUE, 500,000 PRCs for SASC or 50,000 PRCs for HADR), we expect you to have demonstrated ongoing compliance over high volumes of certificates and over a sustained period.
 In these cases, we will set the periodic audit requirements to at least every 6 months and may impose other conditions.
 In exceptional cases we may remove the unaudited certificate limit entirely.